JakeBriscoeRobotics/arm-inverse-kinematics/README.md

 is possible.

 **Plan**
-Implement functional Forward Kinematic control using serial monitor to test and verify Once verify, apply Inverse Kinematic theory into code and verify physically with a ruler.
+Implement functional Inverse Kinematic control using serial monitor to test and verify Once verify, apply Inverse Kinematic theory into code and verify physically with a ruler.

 **Measurements**